-Because the levels of construction emissions are below the 10,000 MTCO2e/year significance threshold and the project's operational GHG emissions per capita is estimated to be below the urban residential efficiency threshold of 4.5 MTCO2e/yr/capita, the project would not hinder the State's ability to reach the GHG reduction target nor conflict with any applicable plan, policy, or regulation for the purpose of reducing emissions of GHGs and the impact of the project on global climate change would not be cumulatively considerable and therefore would be considered less than significant.
+The City of Rocklin does not have an adopted Climate Action Plan or GHG Reduction Plan.
+The project would not result in a significant impact if it would be in conflict with State plans, policies and regulation adopted for the purpose of reducing GHG emissions, such as AB32 and SB32.
+The assumption is that projects that do not exceed the GHG significance thresholds adopted by the PCACPD would not conflict with State policies, plans and regulations.
+Because the levels of construction emissions are below the 10,000 MTCO2e/year significance threshold and the proposed project's operational GHG emissions per capita can be mitigated to below the applicable efficiency thresholds, the proposed project would not hinder the State's ability to reach the GHG reduction target nor conflict with any applicable plan, policy, or regulation for the purpose of reducing emissions of GHGs and the impact of the proposed project on global climate change would not be cumulatively considerable and therefore would be considered less than significant.